com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ## Output

-Mill puts all it's output in the top-level `out/` folder.
+Mill puts all its output in the top-level `out/` folder.
 The above commands would end up in:

 ```text